 Rising in the graphic design business as a freelancer can be rewarding, but at the same time, expensive.
 All expenses are on you as an independent consultant, but the knowledge of tax deduction would help reduce your freelance graphic design taxes estimations.
 According to IRS, business expenses are those expenses that are directly related to your profit-making business.

-Below are some tax deductions that you should not miss as a freelance graphic designer to save money on your taxes.
+Below are 8 tax deductions that you should not miss as a freelance graphic designer to save money on your taxes.